- If the TeamViewer file transfer doesn't start for you, these solutions will surely help you.

 How do I fix the TeamViewer file transfer issue?

-If you are connected to someone else’s PC and see that the file transfer doesn’t start when you press it, try opening another session.
+If you are connected to someone else’s PC and the TeamViewer file transfer doesn’t start, try opening another session.
 Simply terminate the one you are currently on, and start a new one.